Heavenlistic/SpaceShuttle/Readme.md

 1. cd into the Docker directory to see a Dockerfile and app directory, to create the Docker image, run the command: docker build -t uberapp .

-2. # to confirm the Docker image is on the machine docker image ls
+2. To confirm the Docker image is on the machine: docker image ls

-3. # To run the Docker container, run the command: docker run -tid uberapp
+3. To run the Docker container, run the command: docker run -tid uberapp

-4. # To confirm the Docker container is running, run the command: docker container ls
+4. To confirm the Docker container is running, run the command: docker container ls

-5. # To log in to ACR Repository with Azure CLI az acr login --name spaceshuttlemyacr01
+5. To log in to ACR Repository with Azure CLI: az acr login --name spaceshuttlemyacr01

 6. # To tag the Docker image
 docker tag uberapp spaceshuttlemyacr01.azurecr.io/uberapp:v1